avanov/typeit/README.rst

 ------

 **typeit** infers Python types from a sample JSON/YAML data, and provides you with the tools for serialising and parsing it.
+It also provides you with smart constructors for arbitrarily nested data structures.
-It works superb on Python 3.7 and above.
+The library works superb on Python 3.7 and above.

 Start using it by generating types for your JSON payloads: